 The University broke ground for the new business building on March 23.
 Construction will begin by June, with occupancy set for fall 2013.

 “The new William E. and Ann L. Swan Business Center is a key element in our overall strategic plan,” said Sr. Margaret Carney, O.S.F., S.T.D., president of the University.
 “We have seen firsthand the power of new facilities on our campus, and know that investing in this building will position us to better compete for high-quality students and faculty who want to be part of a unique and distinctive scholarly environment."

 The $15 million campaign will provide $10 million for the construction of the new business center, $4 million in endowments for faculty and programmatic support to ensure a vibrant intellectual community, and $1 million for building endowment.

-The Horton family gift is among more than 300 commitments made to the campaign by St. Bonaventure alumni and friends.
+The leadership gifts from the Barry, Snyder, Zaniello and LaBarbera families are among more than 400 commitments made to the campaign by St. Bonaventure alumni and friends.

 Donations to the campaign may be made by visiting www.sbu.edu/bullishonbusiness/donate or by calling (800) 664-1273.

-For more on the William E. & Ann L. Swan Business Center and the School of Business Campaign, go to www.sbu.edu/bullishonbusiness.
+For more on the planned business center and the School of Business Campaign, go to www.sbu.edu/bullishonbusiness.